norskeld/sigma/docs/content/combinators/many.md

   ### Failure

-  `many` actually never fails, but returns an empty array if the given `parser` fails.
+  `many` never fails and returns an empty array by default.

   ```typescript
   run(Parser).with('---')